 Having recorded these bounds, we turn to the application of Theorem \ref{thm:ergodic}.
 We will choose a sequence $t_n \to \infty$, choose parameters $\lambda \in (0, \lambda_{\cL})$, set $\eta = \frac{1}{\lambda+1}$, and for each $n$, define parameters $\delta_n, \vre_n$, thus giving functions

 The theorem will be applied twice, to each of the two sequences $f^+_n, f^-_n$.
 We will choose $0< \eta_1 < 2\eta$ so that \equ{eq:convergence condition} is satisfied.
-Then, since the $\nu_{t_n}(K)$ are bounded, plugging \equ{eq: one estimate} and \equ{eq: another estimate} into \equ{eq: ergodic estimate} we will obtain the bound
+Then, since the $\nu_{t_n}(K)$ are bounded below by $\abs{I}/4\pi$ for $t_n\ge t_{\abs{I}}$ (see (5.2)), using \equ{eq: another estimate} in Theorem \ref{thm:ergodic} we obtain the bound